0xdbe/0xdbe.github.io/_posts/2024-03-04-NextJS-Crafting-CSP.md

 To ensure a Content Security Policy that aligns with the current standards, we need to meet the following requirements:

-- must include a **nonce** because Next.js often utilizes inline scripts.
+- must include a **nonce** because Next.js often utilizes inline scripts, such as those for [AppRouter](https://0xdbe.github.io/NextJS-CSP-AppRouter/).
 - must be delivered through an HTTP Header.
-Avoid embedding a CSP in a ``meta`` tag with ``http-equiv`` as many unsuported features, such as violation reports and frame-ancestors directive.
+Avoid embedding a CSP in a ``meta`` tag with ``http-equiv`` as it lacks support for crucial features, such as violation reports and frame-ancestors directive.

 ## Middleware